sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 ----------------------------------------------------------------------------------------

 *******For moving images, a visible redraw of the screen is seen when switching between frames.
 This is most noticeable when the entire screen has changed (see example rotating_bars).
-For attempted fixes for this issue see the section "Attempted solutions for the HDMI syncing issue" at the end of this README*******
+For a list of attempted fixes to resolve this issue, please see "Attempted solutions for the HDMI syncing issue" at the end of this README.*******

 ----------------------------------------------------------------------------------------
 # Building the boot loader and firmware